All Episodes

 Me and Baldwin.

-And in the middle of the fight, his daughter, who by the way, seems like a very nice girl.
+And in the middle of the fight, his daughter, who, by the way, seems like a very nice girl.

-I don't want to bring the daughter into it, but she's she's still a teenager at the time.
+I don't want to bring the daughter into it, but she's still a teenager at the time.

 She's older now.